junlulocky/AirTicketPredicting/README.md

 The package I used during the project is described in requirements.txt.

 This project defines two problems, one is the **specific problem**, the other one is the **generalized problem**.
-You can find the definition in the report.
+You can find the definition in the report (or in the representation draft).

 And also, I provide the representation draft and ppt to you, it is compressed version of my report, which does not focus on mathematical formulas, but gives you the intuition of my project.
+And also, many details are not shown in the representation draft, please refer to my report if you want to know more details about this project.

 <a name='structure'></a>